 When you invest money, you are putting it at risk — all investments can lose money.
-The key is to gauge your risk, and to not put more money at risk than you are willing to lose.
+The key to financial planning is to gauge your risk, and to not put more money at risk than you are willing to lose.

 This is a relative concept.
 If you have only $10,000 to invest, then putting $9,000 in a high-risk investment means you could lose almost all of your savings.
 However, if you have a million-dollar portfolio, putting $10k in a high-risk investment would not be considered all that risky, because a loss of $10k wouldn’t obliterate your portfolio.1

 As you can see, evaluating risk is just as personal as your financial goals.
 In fact, defining your financial goals — how much money you need based on what you want it to fund — is a main factor in establishing your risk tolerance, as is determining your timeline.
 If you are young and don’t need your investment money for 10 years or more, you can afford to invest in more aggressive holdings than if you need it in six months.
 The longer you hold an investment, the more time it has to recover from temporary setbacks.